bounce flash photography & the inverse square law

 Looking at this image again compared to the image where the flash didn’t go off, we can see just how much the flash lit up the entire room.
 Now, it helps to keep in mind that it was the flash riding ‘on top of’ ambient light, and not quite the flash doing all the work here in getting to the final correct exposure.

 Even though this reception venue is quite large, I was able to use only an on-camera bounce flash.
 I bounced it over my shoulder, using a black foamie thing to flag it so I don’t hurt people behind me with the blindingly powerful flash.
-I was able to do it because of the incredible high-ISO performance of the Nikon D3S (B&H) which allowed me to comfortably shoot at 3200 ISO.
+I was able to do it because of the incredible high-ISO performance of the newer cameras which allowed me to comfortably shoot at 3200 ISO.

 Now, when we bounce flash like this without a plastic diffuser or bounce card, we don’t think of our flash as our light source anymore.
 Instead, the surface that we bounce off, becomes our light source.
 In this case it was the ceiling and walls above and behind me.
 The walls behind me were about as far away as the walls there in the back of the photograph.
 In other words, the de facto light source is now quite some distance away.
 And this is where the Inverse Square Law kicks in to help explain why the background is relatively bright in comparison to the subject.